 - We allow simultaneous submissions—writers please notify us and withdraw your piece if your work is selected for publication elsewhere.
 If you withdraw your work, you may submit another piece in the same genre.

-- We no longer allow multiple submissions—please send only one piece of flash creative nonfiction at a time (unless you're sending three micros, of course), until you've heard back from us.
+- We no longer allow multiple submissions—please send only one piece of flash creative nonfiction at a time (unless you're sending three micros, of course, which count as one submission), until you've heard back from us.

 - If your work is declined, we ask that you wait three months before submitting again to the same genre, unless an editor requests more work from you.

-- Please, please, double-space your submission and use Times New Roman 12.
+- Please double-space your submission and use Times New Roman 12.
+Email us if you need accommodations.

 - We do not discriminate on the basis of age, ancestry, disability, family status, gender identity or expression, national origin, race, religion, sex or sexual orientation, or for any other reason.